 - 1. Read the entire protocol first.
 Check that you have all reagents and equipment before starting.
 Identify all of your reagents and make note of the sizes and colors of the tubes. - 2.
-Use the Visual Protocol worksheet (page 10) to annotate the details from this written protocol.
-Make notes about when to switch tips, being careful with the pellet, resuspending and mixing etc. You can always refer back to this written protocol. - 3.
+Annotate the Visual Protocol worksheet (page 13) from this written protocol.
+Make notes about when to switch tips, being careful with the pellet, re-suspending and mixing etc. You can always refer back to this written protocol. - 3.
 Remove the lid and sealing film from your gloTray®.
-Discard the film but keep the lid. - 4.
+Set the sealing film and lid aside for later use and keep the lid. - 4.
 Find the numbers on the gloTray® that identify the lanes as shown below.

+Lane labels

-Lane labels The lanes of the gloTray® contain: Lane 1: LB Agar Lane 2: LB Agar + Ampicillin Lane 3: LB Agar + Ampicillin Lane 4: LB Agar + Ampicillin
+The lanes of the gloTray® contain:

+Lane 1: LB Agar

+Lane 2: LB Agar + Ampicillin

+Lane 3: LB Agar + Ampicillin

+Lane 4: LB Agar + Ampicillin